Introducing PoIEx - Points Of Intersection Explorer

 image: registry.k8s.io/pause:2.0

-The node is preferred to be in a specific network segment by label and it is required to match either p0 or p1 workloadtype (custom strategy).
+The node is preferred to be in a specific network segment by label and it is required to match either a p0 or p1 workloadtype (custom strategy).

-From a security standpoint, only hard rules requiring the conditions to be respected matter. preferredDuringSchedulingIgnoredDuringExecution should be used for computational configurations that can not affect the security posture of the cluster.
+Multiple operators are available and NotIn and DoesNotExist are the specific ones usable to obtain node anti-affinity.
+From a security standpoint, only hard rules requiring the conditions to be respected matter.
+The preferredDuringSchedulingIgnoredDuringExecution configuration should be used for computational configurations that can not affect the security posture of the cluster.

-4. Inter-pod affinity and anti-affinity
+4. Inter-pod Affinity and Anti-affinity

-Inter-pod affinity and anti-affinity could constrain which nodes the pods can be scheduled on based on the labels of pods already running on that node.
+Inter-pod affinity and anti-affinity could constrain which nodes the pods can be scheduled on, based on the labels of pods already running on that node.

 As specified in Kubernetes documentation:

-“Inter-pod affinity and anti-affinity rules take the form “this Pod should (or, in the case of anti-affinity, should not) run in an X if that X is already running one or more Pods that meet rule Y”, where X is a topology domain like node, rack, cloud provider zone or region, or similar and Y is the rule Kubernetes tries to satisfy.”
+“Inter-pod affinity and anti-affinity rules take the form “this pod should (or, in the case of anti-affinity, should not) run in an X if that X is already running one or more pods that meet rule Y”, where X is a topology domain like node, rack, cloud provider zone or region, or similar and Y is the rule Kubernetes tries to satisfy.”

 Example of anti-affinity